Paula Windecker publishes her doctoral dissertation

 A curriculum vitae written by the candidate (including contact details) should be attached to the evaluator’s report.

-A research proposal of no more than three pages written by the candidate should be attached to the evaluator’s report.
+A research proposal of no more than three pages (plus the bibliography) written by the candidate should be attached to the evaluator’s report.
 When formulating the research proposal, attention must be paid to both general comprehensibility and scientific evidence of the work.

 Interview and Selection

-An admissions committee composed of senior and junior members will conduct personal interviews with the applicants and submit recommendations for membership to the Gutenberg Academy.
-The current members of the GAFP select new members from those recommended by the admissions committee.
+An admissions committee composed of senior and junior fellows and the GAFP team will conduct personal interviews with the applicants.
+The date and format of the selection interview will be communicated to the nominees via email (usually in November).
+A positive outcome of the interview will result in a recommendation by the selection group to the other GAFP fellows.
+All fellows then decide together on the admission of the applicant.
 Once the new candidates have been selected, they are required to present themselves to the Gutenberg Academy Fellows Program by holding a scientific talk for all members, which can be held either in German or English.
-All members then decide together on the admission of the applicant.
-After admission, the junior member presents himself/herself to the GAFP with a scientific lecture, which can be held in German or English.
-Membership of young researchers and artists as junior members of the GAFP is limited to two years and ends at the latest upon completion of the doctorate (disputation, viva voce).
+The membership of young scientists and artists as junior fellows in the GAFP is limited to two years and ends at the latest upon completion of the doctorate (disputatio, rigorosum).
 The admission procedure takes place annually at the beginning of the summer semester.

 The application should be submitted as a PDF to the GAFP spokesperson at the following e-mail adress gafp@uni-mainz.de.